 The geographical setting and habitat adaptations that identified these groups also encouraged an ethos among each, a group consciousness sometimes expressed at the expense of others, not unlike, in our time, the determined support of rival athletic teams.
 For example, saltwater parents were wont to upbraid misbehaving children by accusing them of "...behaving like one of the Issaquah Creek people!" an inland group living at the back of the beyond.
 Conversely, the inland uncle of a man planning marriage told him repeatedly that if he ever married "...one of those damn saltwater Indians," he would kill him.
 The marriage did not go forward.
 But despite such attitudes, kin connections among all groups in the watershed enabled the widespread sharing of resources.
-Each group had much to offer.6

-This report focuses on the saltwater people of Salmon Bay and the Lake People of Lake Union and the northwestern shore of Lake Washington.
-But their Duwamish kin, and those from outside the watershed: the dx^w s9q^w9b (dxw [whispered] suq-wub), Suquamish, the sdohobš (sdoh-hobsh), Snohomish, the S.duk^walbixw (sdu-kwahl-bixw [whispered]), Snoqualmie, and even groups from across the mountains also visited the camps to share resources.
+Each group had much to offer.6 and those from outside the watershed: the dx^w s9q^w9b (dxw [whispered] suq-wub), Suquamish, the sdohobš (sdoh-hobsh), Snohomish, the S.duk^walbixw (sdu-kwahlbixw [whispered]), Snoqualmie, and even groups from across the mountains also visited the camps to share resources.
 The roving lives of all bred familiarity.7